 "Hate crimes," California Penal Codes §422.55 and §422.6, and the Higher Education Opportunity Act (Public Law 110-315), are defined as "any act of physical intimidation or physical harassment, physical force or physical violence, or the threat of physical force or physical violence, that is directed against any person or group of persons because of ethnicity, race, national origin, religion, sex, sexual orientation, disability, or political and/or religious beliefs of that person or group."
 Incidents of hate violence should be reported to the VCCCD Police Department.
-The Department does not condone violence, and is charged with ensuring that the rights guaranteed by state law and the U.S. Constitution are protected for all people regardless of their ethnicity, race, national origin, religion, sex, sexual orientation, gender identity, disability, or political and or religious beliefs.
+The Department does not condone violence and is charged with ensuring that the rights guaranteed by state law and the U.S. Constitution are protected for all people regardless of their ethnicity, race, national origin, religious beliefs.